 - In Espirito Santo operates the largest steel complex in the World and is the Brazilian leading steel slab producer.

 Santo is the top manufacturer and exporter of short fibre white cellulose

-in the World and is the third major wood pulp producer in Brazil.
+in the World and is the third largest wood pulp producer in Brazil.

 Santo is the biggest marble and granite exporter of Latin America

 - Espirito Santo is one of the key petrol and gas producers in Brazil; is the second biggest manufacturer of petroleum in Brazil

 - Agribusiness takes up